Description

 This class is approved by the NCAA.

 Calculus was originally developed to better understand motion, change, and physical systems.
-In that same spirit, students in this course will explore real applications of calculus to discover why it is such an essential subject in science, engineering, economics, and beyond.
+In this course, students explore both the mathematical ideas and the real-world applications of calculus used in science, engineering, economics, and many other fields.

-Live sessions focus on discussion, sense-making, and guided exploration, while weekly asynchronous activities give students time to practice, reflect, and deepen understanding at their own pace.
+Live class sessions focus on discussion, guided exploration, and sense-making, while weekly asynchronous activities allow students to practice, reflect, and deepen their understanding at their own pace.

 A strong emphasis is placed on conceptual understanding.
-Students are supported in understanding not just what to do or how to do it, but why the mathematics works.
-Throughout the course, students will make connections between multiple representations of functions, including symbolic expressions, graphs, tables, written explanations, and models.
+Students learn not only what to do and how to do it, but also why the mathematics works.
+Throughout the course, students connect symbolic expressions, graphs, tables, written explanations, and mathematical models.

-In addition to mathematical content, students will build essential learning skills such as:
+In addition to calculus concepts, students develop important academic skills such as:

 - Clear mathematical communication (spoken and written)